-The Company paid a security deposit for the Chestnut Run Lease in the form of a letter of credit of \$4.0 million, which is included in the accompanying balance sheet as restricted cash as of March 31, 2024.
+The Company paid a security deposit for the Chestnut Run Lease in the form of a letter of credit of \$4.0 million, which is included in the accompanying balance sheet as restricted cash as of June 30, 2024.
 The security deposit may be reduced to \$0.5 million over time in accordance with the terms of the Chestnut Run Lease.

-In connection with the Company's expansion of operations in the State of Delaware, the Company was approved for a grant from the State of Delaware in 2021 that will provide up to \$5.5 million in reimbursements over three years for the development of lab space in addition to increasing jobs in Delaware to meet specific targeted levels through 2023.
+In connection with the Company's expansion of operations in the State of Delaware, the Company was approved for a grant from the State of Delaware in 2021 that will provide up to \$2.4 million in reimbursements over three years for the development of lab space and up to \$3.1 million to increase jobs in Delaware to meet specific targeted levels through 2023, which was extended to 2026 during the second quarter of 2024.
 During the third quarter of 2022, the Company was approved for an additional grant from the State of Delaware for the development of lab space in the amount of \$1.0 million.
-In 2022, the Company received cash of \$3.4 million from the grants for the development of lab space.
+In 2022, the Company received cash grants of \$3.4 million from the State of Delaware for the development of lab space.
 The Company has met the minimum requirements stated in the grant agreement in order to not be required to pay back any portion of the \$3.4 million disbursed.
 The Company deferred the recognition of these grant funds as they relate to capitalized costs and has classified them as long-term liabilities in the accompanying balance sheet.
 The Company recognizes the grant funds in other income as grant income over the length of the lease term.
 Additionally, if the Company leaves the State of Delaware within five years of the disbursement, the Company is required to return an amount equal to the amount of grant funds disbursed on a pro-rated basis.
+As of June 30, 2024, the Company has received \$0.5 million for increasing jobs which has been recorded in Other income.